WWE News: Why Goldberg Has Been ‘Miserable’ During His Current WWE Run

 Five months may not seem that long for a WWE superstar in this day and age, but you have to consider that Goldberg’s first run with the company only lasted a year.
 Add to it that neither Goldberg nor the WWE were satisfied with his first tour of duty between 2003-04.
 The two sides did not split amicably and it took them more than 12 years to finally reconcile.

-Despite some minor recent backlash from the WWE Universe towards the way he was booked in his match against Kevin Owens, Goldberg’s return has largely been viewed as a success.
+Despite some minor, recent backlash from the WWE Universe towards the way he was booked in his match against Kevin Owens, Goldberg’s return has largely been viewed as a success.
 His win over Lesnar at Survivor Series provided another genuinely shocking moment and his use as a special attraction has provided a jolt during the height of the WWE season.
 However, as he recently told Edge and Christian on their podcast (as transcribed by Wrestling Inc), it’s not nearly as fun as it looks.

 “I’ll be honest, I’m miserable.
 I’m absolutely miserable.
 But my family’s having fun, man.
 And so, every single thing, every training session, every ART massage that makes me cry, every muay thai session, it’s all worth it, man.
 It’s just worth it.
 And, hey, at the end of the day, if I want to smile, I’ll buy a car.
 That’s how I’m happy.
 I did, I bought one on the way back from [Survivor Series in] Toronto because I worked my ass off… Nobody get me wrong when I say I’ve been miserable throughout this, but I am.
 I’m miserable.
 I’m bloated 24 hours a day.
 I’m stressed 24 hours a day.
 I don’t sleep, but it’s a small price to pay.”